hoel-bagard/arch-install/Z-others_maintenance.md

 You can delete the created connection with `nmcli c delete $CON_NAME` if something went wrong.

 (Note for self: the XC credentials are in the conversation with myself on slack (it's pinned and tagged with "VPN"))

-[This guide](https://gist.github.com/pastleo/aa3a9524664864c505d637b771d079c9) is slightly outdated, but still usefull (especially if using the GUI since I'm too lazy to redo the screenshots, the KDE Plasma bug has been solved though).